codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 - **PDFVault was particularly interesting: **It was a web app designed for submitting signed PDFs through a metadata validation form.
 When I landed on the homepage, it presented a clean interface with a simple 'Submit a PDF' button.”**
 	**“Clicking that took me to a form asking for a document URL.
 Initially, I tested the system with a legitimate public PDF from a university site.
 It worked—it fetched the file and displayed metadata like title and page count.”**
 	**“That gave me a hint.
 Since the system was fetching and processing URLs server-side, I suspected it might be vulnerable to SSRF.”**
-	**“So I submitted a series of internal IP-based URLs—like `127.0.0.1`, ports 3000 and 5000, even the AWS metadata service.
+	**“So I submitted a series of internal IP-based URLs—like `127.0.0.1`, ports 3000 and 5000, .
 Eventually, when I tested `http://127.0.0.1:5000/internal`, I hit jackpot.
 The system connected internally and returned the flag directly in the response.”**
 	**“This confirmed that the backend was blindly following user-provided URLs without any filtering or validation—an SSRF vulnerability**

 **“To stay within the time I’ve been given, I’ve only highlighted a few key challenges here.
 However, detailed walkthroughs for all the tasks I completed are fully documented in my report, which I’m happy to share.”**